You have a new job, or you’re just done. You have to figure out how to quit your job.

 Consider sending your colleagues a last work day email to say goodbye.

-I saw a client do that to great effect.
+I saw a client do that.
 He wrote a warm, funny post for his company’s employee Facebook group.
 He left everyone laughing and feeling good about themselves and him.

 If you don’t have a group site to post to, send an email.